BzSpi/rpi-pana-spoti-pommedapi/README.md

 ## Goal

-Having a Raspberry plugged on a Panasonic SA-PM92X and playing Radio Pomme d'API from Audio In at startup and Spotify from DAC with Spotify Connect.
+Having a Raspberry plugged on a Panasonic SA-PM92 and playing Radio Pomme d'API from Audio In at startup and Spotify from DAC with Spotify Connect.

 Easy to use for kids and parents :)

 Kept as README for the moment, I hope anytime I'll be able to provide something for flexible and automated.

+## Overall configuration

+Plug it like this:
+- Raspberry USB-A to Panasonic DAC USB-B
+- Raspberry Audio out to Panasonic Aux In (Unfortunately, only mono for this configuration)
+- Raspberry Power to Panasonic USB-A In (starts the Pi where stereo is turned on - avoid having Pi turned on all the time)

+Plug the power input of your Raspberry on the Panasonic SA-PM92 USB input and your Raspberry will start when you turn on the stereo saving bandwidth and power.

-## Setup
+## Raspberry Setup

 Tested ont Raspbian / Raspberry Pi OS.